Modernize your root site

 - Failed site swap: A site replacement (swap) failed at this time and won't be tried again

-- The site you select as the new root site must be a communication site (SITEPAGEPUBLISHING#0), a modern team site that isn't connected to a Microsoft 365 group (STS#3), or a classic team site (STS#0).
+- The site you select as the new root site must be a communication site (SITEPAGEPUBLISHING#0) or a modern team site that isn't connected to a Microsoft 365 group (STS#3) and where the publishing feature has never been activated.

-- The root site can't be connected to a Microsoft 365 group.
+- The current root site can't be connected to a Microsoft 365 group.

 - When you replace the root site, both the current site and the new site can't be hub sites or associated with a hub.
 If either site is a hub site, unregister it as a hub site, replace the root site, and then re-register the site as a hub site.
 If either site is associated with a hub, disassociate the site, replace the root site, and then reassociate the site.
 Learn how to manage hubs in the new SharePoint admin center